spankowitz/spankowitz.github.io/_posts/2021-01-7-Vulnhub_sar.md

 ### Introduction

 Vulnhub is awesome.
-I'm not here to tell you about it, so go find about for yourself: [Vulnhub](https://www.vulnhub.com/resources/).
+I'm not here to tell you about it, so go find out for yourself: [Vulnhub](https://www.vulnhub.com/resources/).
 Today's box on my OSCP journey is [Sar](https://www.vulnhub.com/entry/sar-1,425/).

 ### Disclaimer

 A quick disclaimer here: these aren't going to be "here's how I got root".
-The best part about the OSCP journey has been the persepctive I've gained looking at systems and thinking through them coming from a blue team background.
-I liek to write these to help explain how I thought through the box, where I needed help, and what I learned.
+The best part about the OSCP journey has been the persepctive I've gained looking at systems and thinking through them, especially coming from a blue team background.
+I like to write these to help explain how I thought through the box, where I needed help, and what I learned.

 ## Enumeration